msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 You are now offered to issue a number of packs of 25 units.
 Only batch number(s) with a pack size of 25 units can be automatically issued.

 <div class="imagetitle">
-In below example, we are issuing 5 packs of 25 units:
+In the example below, we are issuing 5 packs of 25 units:
 </div>

 ![additem!](/docs/distribution/images/os_additem_issuepacks.png)